Skip To Main Content

 Upper School Computer Science Curriculum

-Ninth-grade students enroll in the full-year Life Skills course that includes physical education, technology, sustainability, and Self and Community.
-In the technology unit of this rotation, students will gain exposure to the many digital tools used by teachers, administrators, coaches and staff at DA, including but not limited to: cloud technology, collaborative document sharing, digital multimedia presentation and collaborative presentation tools, school and student information systems (currently Veracross), and others.
+Ninth grade students enroll in the full-year Life Skills course that includes physical education, technology, sustainability, and Self and Community.
+In the technology unit, taught during the fall semester, students gain exposure to various digital tools and platforms used at DA, including cloud technology, collaborative tools, multimedia presentation software, and student information systems (currently Veracross).

-The course also focuses on the ever-emerging ethical and social issues that are increasingly becoming an inherent part of students’ lives, specifically information privacy and protection, big data, and artificial intelligence.
-The course aspires to provide students with the skills to stay engaged and competitive in emerging models of a digital classroom.
-The course is structured as a portfolio exercise and concludes with a test.
-Successful completion of technology seminar exempts students from the required graduation course credit and allows students to earn administrative privileges on their DA-issued laptop.
+Students also explore emerging ethical and social issues, such as information privacy, big data, and artificial intelligence.
+The technology seminar portion of Life Skills provides students with the skills to stay engaged and competitive in a digital classroom environment.
+The class is structured as a portfolio exercise and concludes with a test.
+Successful completion exempts students from the required graduation course credit and allows them to earn administrative privileges on their DA-issued laptop.

-Note: Students new to DA in grades 10, 11 or 12 who do not have a computer science credit must demonstrate technology proficiency similar to that of ninth-grade students who complete the technology seminar.
-Those students who are unable to demonstrate proficiency must sign up for a computer science course to earn the one-semester credit requirement.
+Note: Students new to DA in grades 10, 11 or 12 who do not have a computer science credit must demonstrate technology proficiency equivalent to that of ninth graders who complete the Grade 9 Life Skills technology seminar.
+Students unable to demonstrate proficiency must complete a computer science course to fulfill the 0.5-credit graduation requirement.

 Return to Full Upper School Curriculum Page